On the Risk of Cancelable Biometrics: Introduction

-The main contributions of this paper are: \begin{enumerate} \item We identified that the property of distance preserving is vulnerable to cancelable biometric schemes and demonstrated the pre-image attacks under Kerckhoffs's assumption is feasible experimentally along with the support of theoretical justification. \item We proposed a new threat based on pre-image attack, namely cross-transform attack, where the attack is effective regardless the transform functions employed in cancelable biometrics. \item We proposed a framework based on the mutual information to quantify the information leakage from the distance correlation. \item We revisited the definition of irreversibility based on the mutual information. \item We conducted experiments on six well-known cancelable biometric schemes, which are utilized to protect the three most popular biometric traits, i.e., face, iris and fingerprint.
-The analytical and experimental results indicate that a theoretically secure system is unlikely to be achievable while having superior accuracy performance.
-Therefore, trade-off between accuracy and template security needs to be determined for any given application. \end{enumerate}
+The contributions of this paper can be summarized as \begin{enumerate} \item We theoretically reveal that the property of distance preserving is a source of vulnerability in CB schemes.
+We experimentally demonstrate that the pre-image attacks under Kerckhoffs's assumption are feasible (section \ref{section.attacktheory}). \item We propose a new security threat based on the pre-image attack, namely the cross-transformation attack; notably, this attack is effective regardless of the CB transformation functions employed (section \ref{section.attack}). \item We propose to estimate the information leakage from the distance-preserving property based on mutual information.
+This is critical to BTP yet being studied systematically in literature (section \ref{section.infoleakage}). \item Thorough experiments on six well-known CB schemes covering the three most popular biometric modalities, i.e., face, iris, and fingerprint, are conducted.
+The analytical and experimental results indicate that a completely secure BTP scheme remains challenging (section \ref{section.experiment}). \end{enumerate}